Wireframe of a website, with different devices representing the different screen sizes

 1. Transcript loading…

-Simultaneously, familiarize yourself with the business side.
-Understand what you offer, the goals you have set, and what your desired outcomes are.
-The main point is to balance user needs with business objectives in your wireframe.
+As you’re doing this, make yourself familiar with the business side—and understand what you offer, the goals you’ve set, and what your desired outcomes are.
+This may call for input from your clients or employer brand, but the main point is to balance user needs with business objectives in your wireframe.

 Show Hide video transcript